trikoder/oauth2-bundle/docs/basic-setup.md

       --grant-type[=GRANT-TYPE]      Sets allowed grant type for client.
 Use this option multiple times to set multiple grant types. (multiple values allowed)
       --scope[=SCOPE]                Sets allowed scope for client.
 Use this option multiple times to set multiple scopes. (multiple values allowed)
       --deactivated                  If provided, it will deactivate the given client.
+      --confidential                 Set client confidentiality.
+Use this option with value 0 to set client public.
 ```

 #### Restrict which grant types a client can access